OfficeDev/office-scripts-docs/docs/testing/platform-limits.md

 - Requests and responses are limited to **5MB**.
 - A range is limited to **five million cells**.

+When you exceed one of the Excel data limits, you receive this error message: "The response payload size has exceeded the limit."

 If you're encountering errors when dealing with large datasets, try using multiple smaller ranges instead of larger ranges.
 For an example, see the [Write a large dataset](../resources/samples/write-large-dataset.md) sample.
 You can also use APIs like [Range.getSpecialCells](/javascript/api/office-scripts/excelscript/excelscript.range#excelscript-excelscript-range-getspecialcells-member(1)) to target specific cells instead of large ranges.

 Excel limits that aren't specific to Office Scripts can be found in the article [Excel specifications and limits](https://support.microsoft.com/office/1672b34d-7043-467e-8e27-269d656771c3).

 ### Power Automate

-The following limitations with the Power Automate platform are the ones you'll most likely encounter.
+The following limitations with the Power Automate platform are the ones you're most likely to encounter.

 - Each user is limited to **1,600 calls** to the Run script action per day.
 This limit resets at 12:00 AM UTC.
 - There's a **120-second timeout** for [synchronous Power Automate operations](/power-automate/limits-and-config#timeout).
 For long-running scripts, you must either [optimize your script](../develop/web-client-performance.md) or [split your Excel automation into multiple script calls](../resources/samples/write-large-dataset.md#sample-2-write-data-in-batches-from-a-power-automate-flow).